austinzheng/austinzheng.github.io/_posts/2014-12-17-custom-pattern-matching.md

 Although this example was fun to build, it isn't terribly practical to use (and I would advise you to think long and hard before trying something like this in a production codebase).
 Its primary purpose is demonstrating what sorts of strange things you can do with the pattern-matching expression operator.

 The [next blog post]({% post_url 2014-12-24-protocols-in-swift %}) in this series will discuss protocols, laying the foundation for generics.

+*Thanks to Andrey Kadochnikov for catching a typo in the sample code.*

 [link-exptr]:       https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Patterns.html#//apple_ref/doc/uid/TP40014097-CH36-XID_1020